Tiaaam/GuessMaster/docs/SRS_Gammode_Selection.md

 ## 1. Gamemode Selection

 ### 1.1 Brief Description
-The home page of the game should allow to enter various info and allow the user to choose between the various choices.
+The startscreen of GuessMaster shows various possibilities to navigate threw the game.
+At first the user is supposed to type in his ingame name.
+Then he has the opportunity to select between two ways to join a new game:

-At first, the user can enter his game name.Afterwards the player can join a quick game (with radnom players) or entering a friends lobby.
-For that he has to type in the lobby code.
-Furthermore the player also has the possibilty to create a new lobby.
+The player can enter a quick game with random players (Quick game - Join now) or join a friends lobby (Private Game - Join now).
+For joining a friends lobby the user has to type in a specific code.

+Furthermore the player has also the possibility to create a new lobby (Create Game or Create now)

 ### 1.2 Mockup